Grace Aguilar

 katzir@vjwp.org

 Grace Aguilar was born on June 2, 1816, to Emanuel and Sarah (Dias Fernandes) Aguilar.
-Her father’s family were Spanish Jews who left Spain for Jamaica, and some of this family of merchants had immigrated to England by the late eighteenth century.
-Likewise, some of her mother’s family left Portugal for Jamaica, making their fortune and settling in England by the turn of the century, as well.
-Her brothers Emanuel and Henry were born on August 23, 1824, and August 26, 1827, respectively.
+Her father’s ancestors were Spanish Jews who left Spain for Jamaica, and some of this family of merchants had immigrated to England by the late eighteenth century.
+Her mother’s family left Portugal for Jamaica, making their fortune and settling in England by the turn of the century.
+According to Richa Dwor, Aguilar’s parents “were members of two prominent Sephardic families interlinked by marriages and business partnerships as West India merchants and owners of Jamaican sugar plantations.”1 Her brothers Emanuel and Henry were born on August 23, 1824, and August 26, 1827, respectively.
 All three children were born in Hackney, London, and the family attended Bevis Marks, London’s oldest Sephardi synagogue.
 Emanuel briefly served as parnas [lay leader] there, but in 1828 he contracted tuberculosis, so they moved to Devon for his health.
 Aguilar was often sick herself, having survived a mysterious childhood illness and then going on to catch the measles at nineteen.
-In 1835, her brothers were sent away to school, and the family moved to Brighton.
+In 1835 her brothers were sent away to school, and the family moved to Brighton.
 Because Aguilar spent much of her youth removed from Jewish community, she satisfied her personal need for communal worship by attending local church services with Christian friends.
 Nevertheless, Aguilar was a passionate and lifelong lover of Judaism.

 Aguilar was a sickly child, but like most Victorian girls, she enjoyed reading, singing, painting, and sewing.
 Unlike most Victorian girls, she received religious and secular instruction.
 Typically, girls and young women learned either accomplishments (like music or needlework) or household skills at home–depending on their class–with the expectation that these skills would enable them to make good marriages.
 They received scant education, either from tutors or governesses, or else from sporadic attendance at school.
 Since Jewish boarding schools excluded girls, Jewish families either sent their daughters to private schools or they educated them at home.
 Their religious education usually included the reading of meditations, devotionals, prayer books, and, above all, the Bible, rather than the study of the Talmud or rabbinical literature, which was reserved for boys.
 Some also learned scripture, history, literature, philosophy, and reading and writing English and European languages.
 Most girls could not read Hebrew, but Aguilar’s father taught her so they could study Jewish histories and religious commentaries together.
 She also studied Hebrew with David Aaron de Sola, senior minister and cantor of Bevis Marks.
 Together, Aguilar’s parents facilitated her religious education and regaled her with stories of their ancestors, serving as major influences on their daughter’s life and career.